Neighborhood Patterns Plus

 Visit Attribution

-are calculated based on this.
-Please note that for a "stop" to be counted, it requires a _minimum duration of one minute within the CBG__, rather than just a brief visit.
+Neighborhood Patterns Plus determines if a visit or stop has occurred within a specific area by using the Census Block Group (CBG) delineation/polygon.
+Fields such as day_counts, stop_counts, device_counts, and stops_by_day are calculated based on this.
+Please note that for a "stop" to be counted, it requires a minimum duration of one minute within the CBG, rather than just a brief visit.

-), Advan Research computes the visits/visitors and other metrics inside a POI using the POI’s geometry.
+For POI dependent fields (top_same_day_brand), Advan Research computes the visits/visitors and other metrics inside a POI using the POI’s geometry.
 They do not apply any dwell time or any concept of “stops”; they rely on the polygon for accuracy.
 Advan Research has tested their data on 1,500 publicly traded tickers versus (a) top line revenue as reported from the companies and (b) credit card transaction counts on physical locations, and they have determined consistently that in the vast majority of

 cases filtering for dwell time reduces the signal and makes the correlation/forecasting worse.